ferviddigital/healthrecord/README.md

 ## Features
-* Track personal medical information and vitals for yourself or family members
+* Track personal medical information, vitals and notes for yourself or family members
 * Keep your health data portable
 * Save, edit, and view multiple people to track
 * Save and edit custom vitals to measure
 * Save, edit, and view vital measurements
 * Set low and high values for specific vitals
 * Identify trends with graph visualizations
+* Log a note to keep track of your physical state or symptoms
+* Log a note when adding a measurement to provide more context
 * Download and open passphrase encrypted data
 * Sync health data between devices peer-to-peer with WebRTC
 * Installs as PWA from browser